History of Kyustendil

 The history of Kyustendil as a settlement goes back 8000 years and as a city for 2009.

 It is divided into ancient, medieval and new.

 The city is known mostly for Konstantin Dragash, whose name it bears.
 Constantine Dragash was the grandfather of the last Roman emperor (Constantine XI Dragases Palaiologos) and at the same time the great-great-grandfather of the first Russian tsar (Ivan the Terrible).

 Kyustendil is also known in military history for the Battle of Velbazhd.
 In Ottoman times the city was the Ottoman military capital in Europe, and during the First World War—the Bulgarian military capital.

 Rila Monastery is located on the territory of the Kyustendil Province.
 The city, especially because of its historical significance, was specially visited by the first person to take off in space—Yuri Gagarin.

 Before Christ

 Thracian tribes inhabiting the area around the city were participants in the Trojan War on the side of Troy.
 A Thracian settlement was founded at the location of the modern town in the 5th-4th centuries BC and was known for its asclepion, a shrine dedicated to the god of medicine Asclepius (the second largest in the Balkans, after the one in Epidaurus).

 Dentheletae in the period 186 BC – 16 BC were allied to the Romans and assisted in the conquest of neighboring Macedonia by the Romans, fighting against Perseus of Macedon.

-In 55 BC in the famous speech of Cicero before the Roman Senate against Lucius Calpurnius Piso Caesoninus (consul 58 BC), who is still governor of Macedonia (57–55 BC), criticized the Roman governor of Macedonia, saying his unwise policy made the Dentheletae of Rome's most loyal subjects into the its most eminent enemies.
+In 55 BC in the famous speech of Cicero before the Roman Senate against Lucius Calpurnius Piso Caesoninus (consul 58 BC), who is still governor of Macedonia (57–55 BC), criticized the Roman governor of Macedonia, saying his unwise policy made the Dentheletae of Rome's most loyal subjects into its most eminent enemies.